top of page

 1. Are you ready?
 One of our former Circle Surrogates shares her top tips to help you get ready for this life-changing experience:

-• Keep all emails and paperwork handy!
+4. Keep all emails and paperwork handy!
 Keep and organize the paperwork and emails.
 I am a document hoarder.
 I save every document I receive.
 When I complete a document, I rename it with my last name and the date, and then save it again.
-I created a folder in my email inbox that contains all my surrogacy emails and keep a folder with all documents that I’ve had to fax.
+I created a folder in my email inbox that contains all my surrogacy emails, and I keep a folder with all documents that I’ve had to fax.
 It is a great idea to stay as organized as possible since you may be asked for the same information more than once.

-• Be honest with everyone, including yourself.
+6. Be honest with everyone, including yourself.
 You are your own advocate.
 If something doesn’t feel right, say something!
 Relationships – especially with your intended parents – are built on trust.
 They will be thankful you spoke up and shared your thoughts!

 If you think you’re ready to embark on your surrogacy experience, you can fill out our surrogate application and be on your way to becoming a surrogate!